New Jersey's Leading Experts in Hip Conditions & Procedures

 A combination of nonsurgical treatment options is used to treat mild to moderate cases of hip osteoarthritis.
 Because hip osteoarthritis is a chronic condition, meaning it cannot be cured, treatment is focused on relieving symptoms and preventing the condition from becoming worse.
 The following are commonly included in a customized treatment plan:

-• Activity modification.
-Slowing down or stopping activities and movements that cause symptoms.
+• Activity modification: Slowing down or stopping activities and movements that cause symptoms.
 Using a cane or walker to take the weight off the hip.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Oral and topical medications that decrease inflammation and pain.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs): Oral and topical medications that decrease inflammation and pain.

-• Physical therapy.
-Stretching and strengthening the core, hip, and lower body.
+• Physical therapy: Stretching and strengthening the core, hip, and lower body.

 Surgery may be recommended for severe osteoarthritis.
 Our specialists are partial and total hip arthroplasty (THA) experts.
 During a THA, osteoarthritic cartilage and bone is removed and replaced with metal and plastic components.
 Physical therapy helps patients recover and regain strength and flexibility.
 Following a complete recovery, patients are no longer in pain and live a normal, unrestricted life.
-To schedule your appointment with one of our specialist, call 732-201-6990 or visit our contact page.